 2.1– Speculator Vs Trader Vs Investor

-To help you get this clarity, let us consider a market scenario and identify how each one of the market participants (speculator, trader, and investor) would react to it.
+To help you get this clarity, let us consider a market scenario and identify how each market participant (speculator, trader, and investor) would react to it.

 RBI in the next two days is expected to convene to announce their latest stance on the monetary policy.
 Owing to the high and sticky inflation, RBI has hiked the interest rates during the previous 4 monetary policy reviews.
-Increase in interest rates, as we know means tougher growth prospects for Corporate India – hence corporate earnings would take a hit.
+As we know, an increase in interest rates means tougher growth prospects for Corporate India – hence corporate earnings would take a hit.

 Assume there are three market participants – Sunil, Tarun, and Girish.
-Each of them view the above scenario differently, and hence would take different actions in the market.
+Each of them views the above scenario differently and hence would take different actions in the market.
 Let us go through their thought process.

 (Please note: I will briefly speak about option contracts here, this is only for illustration purpose.
 We will understand more about derivatives in the subsequent modules)

-- High interest rates hampers the growth of corporate India
+- High-interest rates hamper the growth of corporate India.

 To put his thoughts into action, he buys call options of State Bank of India.